 After returning in September, I threw myself back into training and as soon as I felt fit enough, started asking my trainers to get me fights.
 Opportunities came up, but sickness, injury, clashes with my work schedule and last-minute cancellations stopped them from coming to fruition.
-In the meantime, I watched others at the gym go in and out of their own fights, secretly wishing it was me.
+In the meantime, I watched others at the gym go in and out of their own fights, secretly wishing it was me in the ring instead of them.
 While the break started as a welcomed rest, it ended up far exceeding that, and went on to become a somewhat frustrating process for me.

-I was recently watching Shadow Boxers, a 1999 documentary about Lucia Rijker (which you can watch here).
-I could go off on a tangent about how incredible she is, but I shall save that for another post.
-For now, I want to just highlight something that she said about fighting that struck a chord with me.
+I was recently watching Shadow Boxers, a 1999 documentary about Lucia Rijker, and something she said about fighting that struck a chord with me.

-Now, there’s no use in moping and complaining about the fact that I haven’t been able to fight as much as I’d like.
-While taking an unintentionally long break has been unpleasant at times, it has ultimately been a really positive thing for me, and that’s what I want to focus on.
-A lack of one outlet has given me an opportunity to explore others, so that’s exactly what I’ve been doing.
+There’s no use in moping and complaining about the fact that I haven’t been able to fight as much as I’d like.
+While taking an unintentionally long break has been unpleasant at times, the lack of one outlet has given me an opportunity to explore others.
 In fact, that’s how Under the Ropes got started.
 It had been a goal of mine for a long time to set up a blog.
 I wanted to put something out there for other women in Muay Thai, but I never seemed to find the time before.
 This time has enabled me to finally do that, and in just a few short months, it’s grown far more than I expected.
 I’m thrilled to see the amount of feedback I’ve had already, and it’s driven me to keep writing.
-If I had been fighting over the past few months, I might not have been able to do that.
+If I had been fighting over the past few months, this site might not exist.

 As well as my work on the site, I’ve also taken a good, hard look at my training and nutrition, and have been working to improve them.
 Since I haven’t been able to see the results of my work through fighting, I’ve chosen to focus more on other parts of my game, with a particular focus on strength training, which is something I really love doing.
 These have always been an essential parts of my training, but I’ve now been able to work more on seeing the improvements that I want these areas in particular.
 As a result, I’ve re-vamped my routine and my diet, and now feel fitter and stronger than I have in a while.
-The benefits of this are something that I’ll write about in more detail later (this post is a bit long already, isn’t it?), but now that I’ve been able to invest some time in specific self-improvement, I’m more self-assured.
+Now that I’ve been able to invest some time in specific self-improvement, I’m more self-assured.
 While I may have been unable to draw confidence from my performance in fights, I’ve been gaining it through different sources, which can only be good.
-So, although this time has been a little difficult for me, it’s certainly been far from wasted.
+So, although this time has been a little difficult for me, it hasn’t been wasted.

-There’s no doubt that it’s incredibly annoying to be a fighter and not be able to fight for some reason, but there is so much more you can take from that.
-Read Muay Thai Guy’s post on ‘The Benefits of Being Injured’ to see what he’s been doing while he’s had to take some time out after breaking his arm, and you’ll see just that.
-Letting it make you frustrated or demotivated is totally useless.
-I’ve definitely had my moments, but overall, I’ve let it go, stayed positive and used my time productively.
+It’s frustrating to be a fighter who’s able to fight, but there are productive things you can do with that time.
+Dwelling on the frustrating and becoming demotivated is totally useless.
+I’ve definitely had my moments, but overall, I’ve let it go, stayed positive and used that time to work on myself.
 That way, I’ll come back stronger and better-prepared when the next fight does come.
 Until then, I’ll continue keep training and improving, making sure I stay ready.